nadavmatalon/PCA9536/README.md

 ## RUNNING THE EXAMPLE SKETCHES

 1) Start the Arduino IDE and open the relevant example sketch
-1) Hook-up the PCA9536 to the Arduino as explained in the sketch's comments
+1) Hook-up the PCA9536 to the Arduino as explained in the sketch's notes
 2) Upload the relevant example sketch to the Arduino
 3) Open the Serial Communications Window (make sure the baud-rate is set to 9600 or change it in the sketch to match your Serial Port's buad-rate).